techlot/summer-camp-managment-system/README.md

 ![Administartive panel - Dashboard](preview/camper-your-applications.png)

 - #### Camper panel - Apply
   > The applications submission view is used by the campers (clients) to send their application for the desired program in the easiest and most efficient way.
-The view is equipped with all the neccesary tools to create a positive user experience and provide clear and an easy application procedure.
+The view is equipped with all the necessary tools to create a positive user experience and provide a clear and easy application procedure.

 ![Administartive panel - Dashboard](preview/camper-apply.png)